 DISCLAIMER: Comparitech does not encourage using a VPN to flout laws.
 Please consult a local lawyer for expert advice before deciding to embark on this route.

-Accessing Netflix in Bangladesh
+How to securely access Netflix in Bangladesh

 Netflix has been at war with VPNs for some time now.
 As such, not all VPNs work with the streaming media behemoth.
 If you encounter any problems, it’s best to speak with customer support for each individual VPN.
 In most cases, they’ll be able to direct you to a server that works.
-Bear in mind that most VPNs focus on providing access to the US Netflix library, and unlocking other catalogs might be more difficult.
+Bear in mind that most VPNs focus on providing

 Some Bangladeshi content aggregators like JagoBD operate on a freemium model — you can stream their content online for free as long as you don’t mind the occasional interruption for advertisements.
 However, a bunch of these channels aren’t available for users in the United States and Canada, and a VPN will come into play here, too.

 How can I avoid internet censorship in Bangladesh?

 The Bangladeshi government implemented the Digital Security Act in 2018.
 Like laws used to suppress dissent in other countries, it’s ambiguously worded, which makes it flexible enough to arrest just about anyone for extremely minor infractions.
 This law also allows the government to block certain types of content, which it has done judiciously in the years following.

 It’s fairly easy to bypass online blocking with the help of the right VPN.
 Not just any will work, though, as some countries and services use deep packet inspection to identify the signs of VPN traffic.
 Instead, you’ll need a service with obfuscation or some kind of stealth mode, since these will make your data resemble regular, everyday web traffic.
 Remember: it’s best to consult local laws before attempting to use a VPN in a foreign country.

 How can I watch live cricket with a VPN?